Cell Phone Signal Booster or Femtocell?

-Many people have asked us about the difference between a femtocell, sometimes called a microcell, and a cell phone signal booster, like this Home 4G.
+Many people have asked us about the difference between a femtocell, sometimes called a microcell, and a cell phone signal booster.
 Both can improve your cell coverage, but they operate differently.
-This post breaks down the differences for you.
+This post breaks down the differences between a cell signal booster and a femtocell for you.

-How a Femtocell / Microcell Works A femtocell is a low-power base station that works with your broadband Internet connection to enhance cell phone coverage by creating a signal source, a “micro” cell site, inside your home.
+A femtocell or microcell is a low-power base station.
+It works with your broadband Internet connection to enhance cell phone coverage by creating a signal source, or a “micro” cell site, inside your home.
 For consumer use, the coverage area is typically a single room.

-Residential femto models usually support up to four or five simultaneous connections, while enterprise models can support a dozen or more.
+Residential femtocell models usually support up to four or five simultaneous connections, while enterprise models can support a dozen or more.

 - These devices can create a signal inside even if there is absolutely no cellular signal outside.